getify/Functional-Light-JS/apB.md

 The value `10` came out of `C`, and `3` came out of `B`, and `sum(..)` added them together to `13` and wrapped that in the monad `D`.

 If the *how* of this discussion is unclear so far, go back and re-read.
-If the *why* is eludsive, just hang in there.
+If the *why* is elusive, just hang in there.
 Monads so easily confound developers, that's *just* how it is!

 ## Maybe